 About four years later, the pastor wanted to build more camp buildings as cheaply as possible.
 Looking for some do-it-yourself financing, he arranged for a local logger to cut about 100 pine trees in and near the main camp buildings.
 While most of the timber was cut on church property, 26 pines were cut on Kee Nee Moo Sha land.
-In addition, the pastor had the logger clear cut nearly 100 birch and aspen from the same area of the Kee Nee Moo Sha property, along with 1,600 cubic yards of sand which was used in a drain field near the Baptist building project.
+In addition, the pastor had the logger clear-cut nearly 100 birches and aspen from the same area of the Kee Nee Moo Sha property, along with 1,600 cubic yards of sand which were used in a drain field near the Baptist building project.
 Kee Nee Moo Sha was unamused.

 Held: The appellate court upheld the trial court decision.

 The Court observed that there were several possible measures of damages that could be used when trespass to property involves the taking of timber.
 One of the oldest is the “enhanced value” of the timber after being sawed and transported to the place of sale or transfer, to be used when the trespass is willful.
 The presumption in trespass cases where timber is cut is that the trespass is willful, and the burden of proof falls to the trespasser to show otherwise.